 Tea Trivia: Tea comes from the Camellia sinensis, or tea plant.
 Varieties include oolong, green, white and black, depending on whether the leaves are fermented and for how long.
 Herbal brews are called infusions or tisanes.
 (But just about everyone calls them tea.)

-You can also choose single herb teas or a variety of combination blends that correspond with your needs.
-There are varieties for every taste and just about every health need.
-Usually the name will imply the intended use, such as Tension Tamer, Smooth Moves (for constipation), and Wise Woman Tea (for menopause).
+You can choose single herb teas or a variety of combination blends suited to your tastes and health needs.
+Prepared blends of two to several herbs are often named for their the intended use.
+Tension Tamer, Smooth Moves (for constipation), and Wise Woman Tea (for menopause) are a few examples.

-For medicinal or stress relieving benefits it is best to match your symptoms and desired results.
-If you are on medication, have a serious health condition, or have a pending medical procedure, never use herbs without checking the herbal profile for possible interactions and safety.
-For example, gingko biloba is great for blood flow and circulation, which could be a good thing except when taken in the weeks before surgery.
-Also realize that although some herbs are quite powerful, most herbal teas have a mild to moderate effect and may take weeks of regular use for desired results.
+Match your symptoms and desired results for stress and symptom relieving benefits.
+Keep in mind that herbs may have mild or strong effects.
+Some act immediately, but many take weeks of regular use before you realize desired effects.
+If you are on medication, have a serious health condition, or have a pending medical procedure, consult the herbal profile for possible interactions and safety before using herbs.
+For example, gingko biloba is great for blood flow and circulation, a good thing, except when taken in the weeks before surgery.

-Organic loose tea and herbs cost much less per ounce than individual bags and may be of better quality.
-In my opinion, they taste better too and have been really pleased to see that you can re-brew some of them once or even twice more.
-There are many delicious organic loose tea blends available.
+Organic loose tea and herbs cost less per ounce than individual bags and may be of better quality.

 To make herbal tea from loose herbs, use about a heaping teaspoon per cup of water.
 For one cup, it is easiest to steep the herbs in a mesh basket right in your cup.